-In this guide, we look at the definition of multichannel inventory management, the challenges businesses face, and the benefits of using an inventory management system to manage inventory across multiple sales channels.
+Learn more about multichannel inventory management in a multichannel selling environment, the challenges businesses face and the benefits of using an inventory management system to manage inventory across multiple sales channels.

 Multichannel inventory management is the process of managing inventory and orders across the variety of sales channels where businesses sell their products.
 This includes selling on marketplaces, direct-to-consumer and B2B.